learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 to wrap.
 They all happen to be the same size and shape, so for every gift, we need to cut a similarly sized piece of wrapping paper, fold it up over the edges of the gift, tape it together, and add a nice little card.
-Then we set the wrapped gift aside and moved onto the next gift.
+Then we set the wrapped gift aside and move on to the next gift.

 In programming terms, we can think of our **collection** of gifts as an **`Array`** and the act of wrapping them as a function.
 For example: